Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Related Work

-Recent years have witnessed a widespread utilization of Reinforcement Learning (RL) techniques in mmWave networks.
+Recent years have witnessed a widespread utilization of RL techniques in mmWave networks.
 A large part of the works in the literature deal with throughput maximization.
 The work in \cite{lei2020deep} defines a spectrum allocation for IAB networks that maximizes the sum of log-rates through double DQN and actor critic techniques.
 Authors in \cite{vu2018path} resort to regret RL and successive convex approximation to perform route selection and rate allocation, respectively.
 Risk-sensitive RL is adopted in \cite{vu2018ultra} to control transmitter beamwidth and power so as to maximize data rate.
-In \cite{zhang2021resource}, the authors propose a resource allocation framework based on advantage actor critic and column generation to maximize the throughput of mmWave IAB networks.
+In \cite{zhang2021resource}, the authors propose a resource allocation framework based on advantage actor critic and column generation to maximize the throughput of static mmWave IAB networks.
 Some of the other works investigate latency performances.
 Link scheduling approaches based on deep deterministic policy gradient (DDPG) \cite{gupta2020learning} and multi-armed bandit \cite{ortiz2019scaros} are proposed to minimize the end-to-end latency in mmWave backhaul networks.
 Interference management and capacity issues have been faced as well.
 The work in \cite{feng2019dealing} allocates capacity between the core network and mmWave BSs to users subject to blockages.
 Authors in \cite{elsayed2020transfer} mitigate the inter-beam inter-cell interference through joint user-cell association and selection of number of beams.

-Finally, MARL emerges as a promising approach to cope with traffic signal control \cite{chu2019multi} and resource allocation \cite{kwon2019multi} in vehicular networks, user association \cite{sana2020multi} and handover management \cite{guo2020joint} in mmWave networks.
+The works \cite{vu2018path,zhang2021resource,gupta2020learning,ortiz2019scaros} study the path routing and link scheduling, however, \cite{zhang2021resource} did not consider UE mobility, while \cite{vu2018path,gupta2020learning} did not consider both link blockages and UE mobility.
+Though \cite{ortiz2019scaros} considered both, it focuses on backhaul operations, emphasizing the load dynamics implicitly affected by user mobility statistics.
+Similarly, \cite{gupta2020learning} focuses on the backhaul part of an IAB network, while assuming static nodes and no blockages.